GuPai

 - Generic connecting game rules (Jie Long, Ce Deng and Kko-li-but-i-gi)

-- Rules of a Ding Niu - Bull Fighting, special connecting game with a reduced deck
+- Rules of a Ding Niu - a special connecting game played with a reduced deck

 Module 2: Heaven